LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 Did you make sadness,

-so me and my voices,
+so me and my voices

-so we drown in cold
+could drown in cold,

 while others don't?